velocityzen/dropbox-stream/readme.md

 # Dropbox Stream

-Transfrom stream that uploads files to dropbox using upload session API
+Stream that uploads files to dropbox using upload session API

 ## Install